-Stay safe while kayak fishing by wearing a Personal Flotation Device (PFD)
+Stay safe while kayak fishing by wearing a lifejacket!

 Kayak fishing is becoming increasingly popular as new technology provides kayaks that are easily paddled (or peddled) and are capable of fishing in areas that would not have traditionally been accessed using this method.
 As well as traditional calm water fishing, fishers are now using kayaks to head offshore in pursuit of large game fish and bottom fish usually targeted from a boat.